NeCTAR-RC/nectar-training/package07/sections/launching.markdown

 {% include /docLinks.markdown %}

 We will now create an instance and choose the resources we require.
-For this tutorial, we don’t need a lot of resources.
+For this tutorial, we don't need a lot of resources.
 You may require more for your research.
 For more details about how to request an allocation, see [Module 5][ModDoc5].

 ### Security note